gershnik/Translit/README.md

 Xcode 16.3 or above and Python 3.11 or above are the only requirements to build Translit.

 * Download/clone the repo
-* Run `fetch` script from the top-level directory (current directory doesn't matter).
+* Run the `fetch` script from the top-level directory (current directory doesn't matter).
 This will fetch external dependencies
 * Open `Translit.workspace` and build the `Translit` or `Installer` scheme